njuh0/MacDeepTranscriber/README.md

 - **System Audio Capture**: With the help of [BlackHole](https://github.com/ExistentialAudio/BlackHole), a free virtual audio driver, you can capture any audio playing on your Mac.
 You can also record directly from your microphone without it.
 - **Extensive Language Support**: Transcribe over 50 languages and dialects supported by Apple Speech.
 - **Integrated AI Models**:
-  - **Google Gemini 2.0 Flash**: For top-tier analysis and transcription enhancement.
+  - **Google Gemini 2.5 Flash**: For top-tier analysis and transcription enhancement.
+FREE DAILY REQUESTS
   - **Zhipu GLM-4-Flash**: A fast and efficient alternative for quick tasks.
-- **Word Sorter**: An intelligent tool that uses Apple's Natural Language framework to lemmatize words (e.g., "running" -> "run") and help you build vocabulary lists.
+FREE DAILY REQUESTS
-- **Privacy-Focused**: Your audio, transcriptions, and API keys are all processed and stored locally on your device.
+- **Privacy**: Your audio, and API keys are all processed and stored locally on your device.
+But transcripted text is sent to remote server if you enhance it or use AI Chat

 ## The Power of Native Apple Speech